Bayesian Active Learning for Discrete Latent Variable Models: Mixture of linear regressions (MLR)

 \subsection{Application: CA Housing Dataset}

 Finally, we applied infomax learning to the California housing dataset of \cite{kelley_pace_sparse_1997}.
 This dataset contains the median house price, in 1990, as well as 8 predictors of house price for 20,640 census block groups.
 The dataset is accessible via scikit-learn \cite{scikit-learn}.
 We fit MLRs with different numbers of states to a reduced dataset of 5000 samples and found that a 3 state MLR described the CA housing dataset well (Figure ~\ref{fig:results_housing}C), and offered a dramatic improvement in predictive power relative to standard linear regression (a 1 state MLR).
 Figures \ref{fig:results_housing}A and \ref{fig:results_housing}B show the best fitting mixing weights and state weights for this 3 state MLR.
 Next, we wanted to understand if infomax learning would allow us to learn the best-fitting 3 state MLR parameters with fewer samples.
-We use infomax with Gibbs sampling, and in Figures \ref{fig:results_housing}D and \ref{fig:results_housing}E show that infomax learning does, indeed, significantly reduce the number of samples required to learn the model parameters.
+Figures \ref{fig:results_housing}D and \ref{fig:results_housing}E show that Gibbs-infomax learning did indeed substantially reduce the number of samples required to learn the model parameters.

-In Figure \ref{fig:results_housing}B, it is clear that the three states differ most according to the weights placed on the `AveOccup' (average occupancy), `Latitude' and `Longitude' covariates.
-Intriguingly, in Figure \ref{fig:results_housing}F, we see that the inputs selected by infomax always have greater variance for the Latitude and Longitude covariates compared to those selected with random sampling (the red crosses are always above the blue dots).
-This is a useful external validation that infomax selects inputs in a sensible way.
+In Figure \ref{fig:results_housing}B, it is clear that the three discrete states differed most according to the weights placed on the `AveOccup' (average occupancy), `Latitude' and `Longitude' covariates.
+Intriguingly, in Figure \ref{fig:results_housing}F, we see that the inputs selected by infomax learning had greater variance for the Latitude and Longitude covariates compared to those selected with random sampling (the red crosses are always above the blue dots).
+This is a useful external validation that infomax selects inputs in a manner that accords with intuition.